Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Abstract theory

 where $\mathds1_x$ is the indicator function for $x\in\X$.
 With a suitable initial condition, Varadarajan's Theorem implies that the random process $\rho\super{n}$ converges in the many-particle limit $n\to\infty$ to the deterministic solution of the ODE

 In addition to the empirical measure, we will also track the number of jumps through each edge, which characterises the flux over an edge.
-For reasons that will be clarified in Section~\ref{subsec:abstract forces}, it is important to consider net fluxes (over the usual one-sided fluxes), defined on half of the edges
+For reasons that will be clarified in Section~\ref{subsec:abstract forces}, it is important to consider net fluxes (over the usual one-sided fluxes), defined on half of the edges (for this purpose we impose an arbitrary ordering $<$ on the finite set $\X$)

 More precisely, the so-called integrated net flux $W\super{n}_{xy}(t)$ over the edge connecting $x,y\in\X$, is defined as the difference between the number of jumps from $x\to y$ and in the opposite direction from $y\to x$ in the time interval $[0,t]$, all rescaled by $\frac1n$.
-Then the pair $(\rho\super{n}(t),W\super{n}(t))$ is again a Markov process, now in $\P(\X)\times\RR^{\fluxS}$ with the generator
+Then the pair $(\rho\super{n}(t),W\super{n}(t))$ is again a Markov process, now in $\RR^\X\times\RR^{\fluxS}$ with the generator

 This process converges as $n\to\infty$ to the solution of the macroscopic system

 where the operator

 is the discrete divergence for net fluxes.
 Indeed the system~\eqref{eq:indep evolution flux} is of the form~\eqref{eq:coupled ev eq}.